NVIDIA/NVFlare/examples/xgboost/tree-based/README.md

 ![Centralized validation curve](./figs/Centralized.png)

 As shown, random forest may not yield significant performance gain, and can even make the accuracy worse if subsample rate is too low (e.g. 0.05).

+### Results comparison on 5-client and 20-client under various training settings

 Let's then summarize the result of the federated learning experiments run above.
 We compare the AUC scores of the model on a standalone validation set consisted of the first 1 million instances of HIGGS dataset.